Autry leaders, curators, educators, and other staff are available to speak on a variety of topics related to the American West.

 Carolyn Brucken, PhD

-Expertise: Western women’s history, historic clothing and fashion, the American West and the Civil War, nineteenth-century Westward expansion and history, California Gold Rush
+Expertise: Western women’s history, historic clothing and fashion, history of Griffith Park, the American West and the Civil War, nineteenth-century West

-Gamble Assistant Curator of Western History, Pop Culture, & Firearms
+Gamble Associate Curator of Western History, Popular Culture, and Firearms

-Expertise: History, literature, film, and music of the American West; American Indian history
+Expertise: History, literature, film, and music of the American West; Native American history

 Expertise: Collections preservation and conservation